7 Common Eyeshadow Mistakes And How You Can Avoid Making Them

 5. Making Use Of A Shimmery Shadow As A Base

-Shimmery eyeshadow is an absolutely terrible base to apply on your eyes if you want your eyeshadow to stand out.
-As sad as it is to admit, a shimmery base does not make for a great base.
-As a result of this, shadows will not look as pigmented if you apply it on top of shimmer or glitter.
+Shimmery eyeshadow is an absolutely terrible base to apply to your eyes if you want your eyeshadow to stand out.
+As sad as it is to admit, a shimmery base does not make for a great base because of it’s rough and uneven texture.
+It puts your entire makeup at risk as it is very likely to end up in patches by the end of the day.
+As a result of this, shadows will not look as pigmented if you apply them on top of shimmer or glitter.
 This can also make your eyeshadow look very muddy and diluted.
-However, if you’re going for a bright and saturated color or applying glitter on top of a shimmery eyeshadow, then it’s perfectly alright to use a shimmery shadow as a base for your eyeshadow.
+However, if you’re going for a bright and saturated color or applying glitter on top of shimmery eyeshadow, then it’s perfectly alright to use a shimmery shadow as a base for your eyeshadow.

 6. Using Liquid Or Creamy Products Over Powder Ones

 Makeup products of a liquid or creamy nature must be applied well before powder products.
 This is because powder can help you set the creams in place.
 If you apply powder before cream, it can end up looking really cakey.
-Or worse, the powders will start to mix and flake off throughout the day, leaving a trail like Hansel and Gretel.
+Or worse, the powders will start to mix and flake off throughout the day, leaving a trail of dusty layers and patchy looking skin.

 7. Applying Eyeliner And Mascara Before The Eyeshadow

 Well, if you’re going for a “smokey” makeup look, or if the eyeliner is just a base for the eyeshadow, then you should go ahead and apply your eyeliner before your eyeshadow.
 However, if you do this, then your eyeshadow will definitely end up covering the rest of your makeup and hiding it.
-However, if you apply mascara before eyeshadow, your eyeshadow will flake off and fall onto your mascara laden eyelashes instead.
-This will end up making your entire look very ashy looking.
+However, if you apply mascara before eyeshadow, your eyeshadow will flake off and fall onto your mascara-laden eyelashes instead.
+This will end up making your entire look very ashy looking, but not in a good way.
+Trust us, you don’t want to look like you’ve gone through some trauma when in fact, you are actually thriving.

 In the end, perfecting the right eyeshadow look for you will take time and is not as easily achievable as one might think.
+Even if you have mastered a stable hand and are creative with kickass eye makeup looks, the above hacks can actually sharpen your skills and make you feel like a complete pro.
 You can make use of YouTube to find some interesting videos by makeup artists and try it on the side if you want.
 Do let us know if any of these tips and tricks were of help to you in the comment section below!